 Whatever your checklist or project management solution is, keep in mind that the world of Managed IT Services is already complicated enough, don’t make it more complicated.
 If you’re working on an Azure or AWS initiative, performing a 365 migration, or performing a vendor supported software upgrade; create a list.
 Start by creating a list, and as you collaborate with your broader team, you will find you’ve launched your journey to mapping out your next steps.
 Break that elephant down into smaller bites that you can manage, rather than being hit with “analysis paralysis” before you’ve even begun.

 A project management system can be key to your success as well.
-We all at times become quite tired of the never ending variations in "excel file issue tracking logs" that seem to pop up during a software or hardware implementation.
+We all at times become quite tired of the never ending variations in “excel file issue tracking logs.”
+Consequently, that seem to always pop up during a project implementation.
 Consider a project management system such as Teamwork, a personal favorite we use to track Professional Services efforts.
-Excel can be great for small efforts, but for ongoing or large projects; it can quickly become unruly.
+Excel can be great for small efforts, but for ongoing or large projects.
+Unfortunately, it can quickly become unruly.
 Versioning in particular can be a challenge.

-If you want to break a complex project down into smaller components, or if you need to ensure accuracy in the field of Information Technology, Aviation or Medicine; any field or task really where you don't want to forget something important, nothing quite beats a checklist.
+If you want to break a complex project down into smaller components, or if you need to ensure accuracy in the field of Information Technology, Aviation or Medicine; any field or task really where you don’t want to forget something important, nothing quite beats an IT Checklist.